alfie-far/steady.zone/src/content/blog/ai-assisted-devops.md

 composed of numerous small groups, each contributing to one or more of the phases, ensuring a seamless transition between issues and responses throughout the project lifecycle.

+### What's Generative AI
+Historically, AI was used to understand and recommend information.
+Now, generative AI can also help us create new content.
+Generative AI refers to deep-learning models that can generate high-quality text, code, images, and other content based on the data they were trained on.
+Generative AI builds on existing technologies, like large language models (LLMs) which are trained on large amounts of text and learn to predict the next word in a sentence.
+For example, "peanut butter and ___" is more likely to be followed by "jelly" than "shoelace".

 Introducing Generative AI to your DevOps cycle can offer several benefits and further enhancements to your process.
 Starting from where it ends, in the Monitoring phase, your events, service logs and alerts could be analysed to monitor performance, detect anomalies, and report potential issues before they become critical.
-In the same sense, there are lots of AI powered services to assist your team during the Planning & Coding phase; for example if your change management system is integrated with these tools, they will be able to read, understand and propose possible changes/ solutions to the raised issues inside bug tickets.
+In the same sense, there are lots of AI powered services to assist your team during the Planning & Coding phases; for example if your change management system is integrated with these tools, they will be able to read, understand and propose possible changes/ solutions to the raised issues inside bug tickets.
 The assisted coding experience is also another valuable resource which could help patching and fixing bugs at production faster.
 In Build & Test phase, generative AI or trained models can automate and enhance testing procedures to provide higher accuracy and faster feedback loops.
 Furthermore, your CICD pipeline should rely on autonamous agents to review release candidates and bridge the gap between the release and deployment time.